 Basecamp for Skiing at Vail and Beaver Creek

 Situated almost perfectly in the middle, Minturn provides the perfect basecamp for exploring Beaver Creek and Vail, two of Colorado’s most famous ski resorts.
-Vail Ski Resort features over 5,000 skiable acres and nearly 200 trails, but Beaver Creek’s 2,000 skiable acres is nothing to scoff at.
+Vail Ski Resort features over 5,000 skiable acres and nearly 200 trails, but Beaver Creek’s 2,000 skiable acres are nothing to scoff at.
 Both resorts have equipment rentals and lessons for beginners as well as a significant number of advanced runs for more experienced skiers.

 Before heading back to town after a day of skiing, be sure to check out Beaver Creek Village, a fun area at the base of the mountain offering shopping, dining, and galleries.
 At Vail, stop by Lionshead Village, a pedestrian-only section of the resort with shopping, dining, and a scenic ice-skating rink.